 Italy as part of the scramble for Africa obtained colonies in East Africa.
 The Kingdom of Italy itself was declared in 1861, after Kingdom of Piedmont and Sardinia had annexed Kingdom of Lombardy and Venice (this Kingdom was not independent, but controlled by the Austro-Hungarian Empire) and Kingdom of Naples (including all South Italy and Sicily).
 Rome became Italian only in 1870.
 Italy was a poor country.
 Many Italians emigrated to North and South America.
 The colonial effort was a attempt to share in the partition of Africa.
 This was both a matter of national pride as well the result of the widly held opinion that colonies were needed for a healthy economy.
 An Italian company (Rubattino) bought the rights to Assab Bay from the local Sultan (1869).
 The Italian Government bought these rights from the company and declared Assab an Italian colony (1882).
 This was Italy's first territorial acquisition in Africa.
 Assab became the primary port in what was to become the colony of Eritrea.
 The Italians also seized Somaliland and established a small protectorate (1889).
 Some resistance was encoutered as the Italians expanded their new colony (1889-92).
 The Italians assisted Ethiopian Emperor Menelik expand his territory in East Africa.
 The Italians claimed that in exchange Menelik had agreed to a protecorate and invaded Rthiopia.
 The Ethiopians decisively defeated theItalians at the battle of Aduwa/Adowa (1895).
 This was a rare African victory over European colonizers.
 Italy was forced to recognize the independence of Ethiopia.
 After the war with Memelik, Italy declared the colony of Eritrea in the coastal area they still controlled.
 I do not have details about Italian colonial policies at this time.
 Italy next seized Libya after a brief war with the Ottomans (1912).
 Ethiopia remained independent

-The first step was to brutally put down a nationalist insuregency in Libya (1920s).
+Mussolini's first action tyo reserect the old Roman Empire was to secure his position in Libya, He moved to brutally put down a nationalist insuregency (1920s).

 Mussolini's next step was to invade Ethiopia which at the time was an independent state (1935).
 Mussolini's invading army used modern weapons, again including poison gas, to attack a largely unarmed country.
 The Ethiopins had defeated an Italian Army in 1896 and Mussoline was determined to redeem what he saw as a blot on the national honor.
 Marshal Pietro Badoglio commanded the Italian invasion force.
 Using modern weapons, the Italian Army quickly overwealmed Emperor Haile Selassie's lightly armed forces.
 The Italian extensevly used poison gas.
 (The Allies in 1943 made a deal with Badoglio to overthrow Musolini.)
 The Italian Ministry of Defence did not admit until 1995 that poison gas had been used by the Italian Air Force.
 [Del Boca] The Italian invasion was widely condemned at the League of Nations more than 50 other countries.
 The invasion gave rise to world-wide indignation, but nor military support for Ethiopia.
 Criticism was especially heated in Britain which, still thinking about World War I, people were truly shocked by Italy's use of poison-gas as well as deliberate bombing of Red Cross hospitals and ambulances--especially the British Red Cross Unit.
 [Waley]